danielbrendel/steamwidgets-js/README.md

-# SteamCards Node Package
+# SteamWidgets NPM package

 (C) 2022 by Daniel Brendel

 Released under the MIT license

 ## About
-SteamCards is a clientside web component that offers an easy way to integrate Steam Cards of various Steam entities into your website.
-Therefore you only need very few code in order to render Steam Cards into your document.
+SteamWidgets is a clientside web component that offers an easy way to integrate Steam Widgets of various Steam entities into your website.
+Therefore you only need very few code in order to render Steam Widgets into your document.

-SteamCards is used via JavaScript.
+SteamWidgets is used via JavaScript.
 Since JavaScript is supported by all major browser per default it is platform independent and compatible.

 The following Widgets are currently available:
 - Steam App Widget